-Signatory for the owner or operator on bonds, trust funds and letters-of-credit cover letters should be the president of a corporation, managing member of an LLC, or equivalent for entity type.
+In general, the person who signs for the the owner or operator on financial and legal documents should be the president of a corporation, managing member of an LLC, or equivalent for entity type.

 Class I Landfill permit applications: Solid Waste Permitting Section Florida Department of Environmental Protection 2600 Blair Stone Road MS 4565 Tallahassee, Florida 32399-2400

 Florida Notification of Regulated Waste Activity (8700-12FL): DEP Waste Management Division – HWRS 2600 Blair Stone Road MS 4560 Tallahassee, Florida 32399-2400